wences-sanchez/Knowledge-Base/pages/Cover Letter.md

   **I have a strong academic background in Computer Science**.
 I have studied an undergraduate degree in Computer Science in the Universidad of Cadiz and a postgraduate degree in the Universitat Politécnica of Catalunya (UPC).

   **Above all, I love learning**.
-That's the reason why I have studied two Master's degree and I also like studi
+That's the reason why I have studied two Master's degree and I also like studying quantum mechanics